rackerlabs/design-system/_component_design/choice-tiles.md

 ### Composition

-Cards are composed of the following:
+A choice tile contains the following elements:

-- **Choice tile**: the container that houses the choice tile selection.
+- **Container (required)**: The container holds the icon, heading, and the description.
-- **Icon**: an iconographic representation of the selection contained within a choice tile.
+- **Icon (required)**: The icon visually represents the choice tile selection.
-- **Heading**: the title of the selection contained within a choice tile.
+- **Heading (required)**: The heading is the title of the selection contained in the choice tile.
-- **Description** *(optional)*: A description briefly explains the choice tile selection to a user.
-Capitalize the first word in sentences.
+- **Description (optional)**: A description briefly explains the choice tile selection to a user.

 {% endcolumn %}